Introduction to Material Jetting

 It’s important to note that the availability and specific properties of metal powders for material jetting can vary depending on the manufacturer.
 However, this list provides a glimpse into the exciting possibilities this technology offers for creating intricate and functional metal parts.

-För- och nackdelar med Material Jetting
+För- och nackdelar med Jetting av material

 We’ve explored the advantages and applications of material jetting, but like any technology, it has its own set of pros and cons to consider.
 Here’s a breakdown to help you decide if material jetting is the right fit for your needs: